jacknoutch/north_hillard_latin_prose_composition/special_vocabularies.md

 ## Exercise 110.

-- Interrogative words.
+*Interrogative words.*
-- who? what? quis, quid (adj. qui,
+- who? what? quis, quid (adj. qui, quae, quod).
-- quae, quod).
 Also quisnam.
 - which of two? uter, -tra, -trum.
 - of what sort? qualis.
 - how great? quantus.
 - how many? quot.
-- how often ? quoties.
+- how often? quoties.
 - how ? (with adj. and adv.) quam.
-- how? (=in what manner?) quo-
+- how? (=in what manner?) quomodo, quemadmodum.
-- modo, quemadmodum.
 - how long? quamdiu.
-- why ? cur, quare, quamobrem.
+- why? cur, quare, quamobrem.
-- when ? quando.
+- when? quando.
-- where? ubi, qu .
+- where? ubi, qua.
-- whence? where from ? unde.
+- whence? where from? unde.
 - whither? where to? quo.

--
-- interest
-- refert
--
-- e.g.
--
-- increase, trans., augeo, -ere, auxi,
+- increase, trans., augeo, -ere, auxi, auctum.
-- auctum.
-- intrans., cresco, -ere, crevi
+- intrans., cresco, -ere, crevi, cretum.
-- cretum.
 - regard as, habeo, duco.
-- cunning, n. sollertia.
+- cunning, n. sollertia. adj. sollers.
-- adj. sollers.
 - panic, pavor.
 - terms, conditiores.
 - worthy, dignus.

 ## Exercise 112.

-- Words introducing indirect
+*Words introducing indirect questions.*
-- questions.
-- ask, rogo; interrogo; quaero,
-- -ere, quaesivi, quaesitum (ex).
+- ask, rogo; interrogo; quaero, -ere, quaesivi, quaesitum (ex).
 - know, scio.
 - not to know, nescio.
-- it is doubtful, incertum, dubium
+- it is doubtful, incertum, dubium est.
-- est.
 - to be doubtful, to doubt, dubito, I.
 - to ascertain, cognosco.
-- to deliberate, consult, delibero, 1.,
+- to deliberate, consult, delibero, I., consulo.
-- consulo.
-- to consider, c gito, I., reputo, I.
+- to consider, cogito, I., reputo, I.
-- to be of importance, make a differ-
+- to be of importance, make a difference, interest, refert.
-- ence, interest, refert.
 (See Voc.
-- 109.)
+109.)
-- it matters a great deal, multum or
+- it matters a great deal, multum or magni interest.
-- magni interest.

 ## Exercise 113.

-- on purpose, de industria,
+- on purpose, de industria.

 ## Exercise 114.

 - old, senex, -is.
-- happy, felix, beatus.
+- happy, fēlix, beatus.
-- understand, intellego, -ere, -lexi,
+- understand, intellego, -ere, -lexi, -lectum.
-- -lectum.
-- young, juvenis,
+- young, juvenis.

 ## Exercise 115.

 - to-morrow, cras.
 - intend, in animo habeo.
-- late.at night, multa nocte.
+- late at night, multa nocte.
 - what news? quid novi?
 - regiment, cohors, -ortis, f.
 - quite, admodum.